-All of this upheaval means organizations and their leaders must become more agile, and better able to cope with uncertainty and change.
+All of this upheaval means organisations and their leaders must become more agile, and better able to cope with uncertainty and change.

 Leadership teams need to say “Look, guys, nobody knows what’s going to happen, so we need to be thinking on our feet and get into a position where we can be as nimble as possible”.

 There is, I think, a positive impact in all this.
-Brexit has prompted many organizations and leaders to recognize they need to sharpen up, become more flexible and put in place more adaptable, multi-faceted people.
+Brexit has prompted many organisations and leaders to recognise they need to sharpen up, become more flexible and put in place more adaptable, multi-faceted people.
 We’re working with our clients on this, and using succession planning to help identify and develop greater leadership agility and more flexible approaches to talent.

 To discuss any of these issues further, please don’t hesitate to get in touch.

 These insights by Mark O’Donnell, Partner in Odgers Berndtson Dublin and a C-Suite Executive specialist, are part of ‘Brexit, Business Leaders and Investment’, a major report from Odgers Berndtson.
 As leaders in global executive search, across multiple functions and sectors, we have a unique perspective that comes from being close to top executives in almost 30 countries.

 To explore more of our perspectives on Brexit, click below: